IanEdington/learn/data-and-algorithms/coursework.md

 the table, but in theory the worst case offers [*O*(n)] for access time.

-Study the following sections from [Pat Morin’s textbook](http://www.aupress.ca/index.php/books/120226) on key topics in hashing before looking at the more detailed notes below:
+Study the following sections from Pat Morin's textbook on key topics in hashing before looking at the more detailed notes below:

 5.1 ChainedHashTable: Hashing with Chaining